How to look for records of... Patents of invention

 4. Finding enrolments of patents of invention issued up to October 1852

 Patents of invention are enrolled, along with many other types of letter patent, in the patent rolls in C 66.
-These only have contemporary indexes, in C 274 (available in the Map Room at The National Archives).
+These only have contemporary indexes, in C 274.
+These are available in the form of annual ‘calendars’ in the Map and Large Document Reading Room at The National Archives.

-First take the year and month given in the indexes, and convert it into a regnal year (using the handbooks of dates in the Map Room).
+Using the ‘browse’ function in Discovery, take the year and month given in the indexes, and convert it into a regnal year (shown in Discovery).

-Go to the annual calendars labelled ‘C 274’ in the Map Room at The National Archives, and find the right regnal year.
-These usually have some kind of index at the back, or the entries are arranged by initial letter of surname.
+Go to the annual calendars labelled ‘C 274’ and find the relevant regnal year.
+The calendars usually have some kind of index at the back, or the entries are arranged by initial letter of surname.
 Look for the inventor’s name.

 5. Finding enrolments of specifications filed up to October 1852

 The specifications were enrolled separately in any one of three Chancery offices.
-The copy of Woodcroft’s Alphabetical Index in the Map Room at The National Archives has been marked up with modern references for many specifications: if not, you need to follow the following steps.
+The copy of Woodcroft’s Alphabetical Index in the Map and Large Document Reading Room at The National Archives has been marked up with modern references for many specifications: if not, you need to follow the following steps.

-Take the bold reference number from the Alphabetical Index, and look it up in the reference index.
+Take the bold reference number from the alphabetical index (see section 3), and look it up in the reference index.
 This will say (among other information) Enrolment Office, Petty Bag, or Rolls Chapel.

-Convert this to a modern reference using the instructions below, which refers to volumes in the Map Room:
+Convert this to a modern reference using the instructions below, which refer to volumes in the Map Room:

-C 54: These are listed in date order in the volumes labelled ‘Refers to C 54 vols 164-166’, in the Map Room.
-Each entry gives the year and part number of the Close Roll on which the specification was enrolled – use the C 54 series list to convert this into a modern reference.
+C 54 These are listed in date order in the index volumes labelled ‘Refers to C 54 vols 164-166’, (C 275) in the Map and Large Document Reading Room.
+Each entry gives the year and part number of the Close Roll on which the specification was enrolled.
+Use the C 54 series list to convert this into a modern reference.
 Specifications for 1849-1853 are all in C 54 and are listed by date in the volume labelled ‘Refers to C 54 vol 161’.

-C 73 or C 54: Look at the volume labelled ‘Refers to C 54 etc, vol 163’.
+C 73 or C 54 Look at the volume labelled ‘Refers to C 54 etc., vol 163’ (C 275).
+For C 73 from 1838 onwards see ‘Refers to C 54 etc., vol 159’.
 Try both the C 73 section and the C 54 section under the rough date (specifications were filed after patents).
 C 73 entries have the modern reference written in red.
-C 54 entries have to be converted, using the C 54 list.
+C 54 entries have to be converted, using the C 54 list referred to above.

 6. Early patents of invention, with no specification